Rotation Symmetry-Protected Topological Phases of Fermions: Rotation FSPT phases in 3D

-To summarize, as long as the 2D SPT blocks satisfy the ``fusion'' requirement, they can be glued together to form a 3D FSPT phase.
-The group structure follows immediately from that of the 2D phases: \begin{enumerate} \item $m=1$, the root state corresponds to $\nu=4$ on the half plane forming a $\Z_2$ subgroup.
-This is in fact a bosonic SPT. \item $m=2$, the root state corresponds to $\nu=2$ on the half plane, forming a $\Z_4$ subgroup.
-We believe that this phase corresponds to the interacting FSPT phase found in \Ref{ChengPRX2018} with $\Z_2^f\times\Z_2\times\Z_4$ symmetry. \item $m\geq 3$, the root state corresponds to $\nu=1$ on the half plane, forming a $\Z_8$ subgroup.
-We believe that this phase corresponds to the interacting ``beyond-supercohomology'' FSPT phase found in \Ref{WangPRX2018} with $\Z_2^f\times\Z_2\times\Z_8$ symmetry. \end{enumerate}
+To summarize, as long as the 2D SPT blocks satisfy the ``fusion'' requirement $M\nu \equiv 0 \ {(\rm mod \ 8)}$, they can be glued together to form a 3D FSPT phase.
+The group structure follows immediately from that of the 2D phases: \begin{enumerate} \item For $m=1$, the root state corresponds to $\nu=4$ on the half plane, forming a $\Z_2$ subgroup.
+This is in fact a bosonic SPT. \item For $m=2$, the root state corresponds to $\nu=2$ on the half plane, forming a $\Z_4$ subgroup.
+This phase corresponds to the interacting FSPT phase found in \Ref{ChengPRX2018} with $\Z_2^f\times\Z_2\times\Z_4$ symmetry. \item For $m\geq 3$, the root state corresponds to $\nu=1$ on the half plane, forming a $\Z_8$ subgroup.
+This phase corresponds to the interacting ``beyond-supercohomology'' FSPT phase found in \Refs{WangPRX2018,Zhou2021} with $\Z_2^f\times\Z_2\times\Z_8$ symmetry. \end{enumerate} In a closed form, the classification is $\mathscr{G}_{-1}=\mathbb{Z}_{\gcd(M, 8)}$.

+Finally, we need to check the overall group structure of SPTs under stacking operation, after taking both 1D and 2D block states into consideration.
+This is discussed in Sec.~\ref{sec:stackgroup}.
+The result is that there is no group extension, so the overall classification is given by